 Many people set up a business with the ultimate goal of selling it and moving to pastures new.

-Since establishment in 1996, Finch Group has grown by both organic means and by way of eight acquisitions of insurance brokers, namely:
+Since establishment in 1996, Finch Group has grown by both organic means and by way of several acquisitions of insurance brokers, namely:

 - Fairman Insurance Services (Crowthorne)